TheBeachLab/selfhosted/README.md

 ## Setup and secure remote ssh access

+### Don't use the default port 22

 Replace the standard ssh port `Port 22` with some other in `/etc/ssh/sshd_config`, say 22222. restart ssh `sudo service sshd restart`.

+### Ban brute force attackers

-Now ban multiple attemps to log in:
+Now ban for 10 minutes if someone makes multiple (10) attemps to log in:

 ```bash
 sudo apt install fail2ban